git-developer/signal-mqtt/README.md

 The text _Outgoing message_ is sent to the phone.

 #### Receive
-To receive JSON RPC messages, subscribe to the receive topic (default: `signal/in`).
+To receive JSON RPC objects, subscribe to the receive topic (default: `signal/in`).

-Reception of JSON RPC messages is disabled by default.
+Reception of JSON RPC objects is disabled by default.
-To enable it, set `MQTT_PUBLISH_JSON_RESPONSE` to `true`.
+To enable it, set `MQTT_PUBLISH_JSONRPC` to `true`.
 You may additionally want to disable reception of messages on parameter topics by setting `MQTT_PUBLISH_TO_PARAMETER_TOPIC` to `false`.